 Persecution and Resistance of Jehovah's Witnesses

-During World War I, the growing number of Bible Students performing only medical service or increasingly refusing military service altogether leads in Imperial Germany to surveillance by government agencies, banning of their writings from the military, trials and imprisonment.
+During the First World War in the German Empire, the growing number of Bible Students who only did medical service or increasingly refused to do military service altogether led to surveillance by state authorities, bans on their writings and meetings by military authorities, trials and prison sentences.
 At least 41 Bible Students are convicted by courts martial for religiously motivated conscientious objection and military disobedience.

 Just under 4,000 believers in the German Reich profess to be Bible Students.